-The Ryder Cup lasts for only 3 days, but that doesn’t take away from the fact that there are more than enough bets you can take over these 3 days to keep in entertained.
+The Ryder Cup lasts for only 3 days, but that doesn’t take away from the fact that you can take more than enough bets over these 3 days to keep in entertained.
 Most who do online betting on the Ryder Cup will settle for a few pre-tournament wagers and call it a day.

 And while placing a bet and watching the action unfold is the most common strategy amongst golf bettors, there’s an even better way to wager on the Ryder Cup – with in-play betting.

 Most online sportsbooks will offer in-play betting, not only for the Ryder Cup but for all other big competitions in golf.
-And if you’re someone who likes to watch golf tournaments, this might be the right strategy for you.
+And if you like to watch golf tournaments, this might be your right strategy.

 By betting in-play, you can take full advantage of sportsbooks’ poorly following the action and mispricing the players or teams while putting your knowledge of the sport to a proper test.
-But before you get into live betting on the Ryder Cup, make sure you check which bookies offer in-play wagering and whether they have live streams of the tournament available.
+But before you get into live betting on the Ryder Cup, check which bookies offer in-play wagering and whether they have live streams of the tournament.

 Luckily, most do, so as long as you have the time to watch the Ryder Cup from start to finish and a stable internet connection, you can start exploring the wonderful world of in-play betting.